Lost Key

 ISBN: 978-1-879043-18-3

-Lost Key is a significant revision of Flash of Emerald, originally published by Hard Shell Word Factory.
-Lost Key is now available at Amazon.com in paper and eBook editions.
+Lost Key is a significant revision of Flash of Emerald, originally published by Hard Shell Word Factory and was a winner of Best Mystery at the 2004 EPIC awards.
+Lost Key is now available at Amazon.com in paper and Kindle editions and through many other eBook distributors (D2D, Smashwords, Apple, B&N, etc...) .

 back to top

-Excerpts may be used in electronic or print media with credit to John M. Taylor
+Excerpts may be used in electronic or print media with credit to J. M. Taylor